Skip to content

 They've been around for ages and their shock absorbers are used a lot in motorsport.

 But it's always worth checking Ford themselves IMHO.
 Sometimes their prices are not really any dearer, but you never know until you ask them.
-My last Ford Wiper Blades were as cheap as a set of Bosch from ECP.
+My last Ford wiper blades were as cheap as a set of Bosch from ECP.
 But a new boot switch was £65 compared to £12 for a non-Ford part (which is currently still working OK).

 Yeah Febi should be fine.
 They're about £60 so £30 for half hours labour sounds reasonable.